chensiyingcrystal/E-Commerce-web-app-Microservices-/ticketing/design.md

 ## Concurrency Issue
 * For any similar application, even for those scaling to some scope, we cannot avoid concurrency issue.
 For example, there might have a race condition for buyer and seller, one of them want to buy this order and another updates the ticket at almost the same time.
+* Another case is the user updates tickts several times; who comes first is vital to the last state of the ticket
     <div>
       <img src="../diagrams/design06/7-race.png" width=30% height=30% >
     </div>
 * How to solve it?
+  * Solve concurrency issue by keeping an order of events
   * Used optimistic concurrency control: Increment the 'version' number whenever the primary service responsible for a record emits an event to describe a create/update/destroy to a record
-  * Solve concurrency issue by keeping an order of events

     <div>
       <img src="../diagrams/design06/8-order.png" width=80% height=80% >
     </div>